 Continuation of MATH 4401.
-Prerequisite: Senior standing or consent of instructor.
+Prerequisite: Consent of instructor.
 [CAC-W and CAC-O] Fall, Spring.

 4423.
 Special Topics in Mathematics.

 A course covering special mathematical content not normally covered in the curriculum.
 Course may be repeated for credit one time, provided that the repeat is a different topic.
 Prerequisite: Consent of instructor.
 Spring.